 Asheville Museum of Science

 Located at 43 Patton Ave., Asheville.

 The science museum features gems and minerals from across the globe, as well as hands-on activities that explore climate change, digging for fossils, plate tectonics, outer space, and more, including the cast of a Teratophoneus Curriei dinosaur.
 Kids will love exploring the Museum with scavenger hunts and other activities.
-The museum is operating at lower capacity for the time being, so you must reserve a timed entry on the website.
+You must reserve a timed entry on the website.
 Phone: 828-254-7162.